 Use of Scholarship Funds

 Scholarship funds will be made payable to the local community college on behalf of the student and applied to the student’s account to pay for registration fees, books, certification fees, and course supplies.
 Excess funds may be distributed to the student to pay for expenses such as childcare, transportation and living expenses.
-To be eligible for excess funds, a student must demonstrate satisfactory progress towards course completion.
+To be eligible for excess funds, a student must successfully complete the course.

 This scholarship program will be administered through the college’s Continuing Education department in collaboration with their Financial Aid office.
 Scholarships are need-based, but do not require FAFSA documentation.
 Students must submit a scholarship application to the college’s designee.
-Applications will be reviewed by a scholarship selection committee.
+Applications will be reviewed by a scholarship selection committee on August 8, 16 for winter term and December 8, 16 for spring/summer term.

-This scholarship program will apply to the following classes in the ConEd Winter Term: Jan.
-1- May 15, 2014.
+This scholarship program will apply to the following classes in the ConEd Fall and Winter Term: July 1, 2016 - May 15, 2017.

 - Electronic Health Records